viabam tours

 Current appearance of the entrance to the house where the Frank family hid

-Thus, in July 1942, Anne, her sister Margot, her mother Edith, and her father moved into what Anne called the “Secret Annex,” a narrow, two-story space where they remained hidden.
-They were joined by family friends Auguste and Hermann van Pels, their son Peter, and dentist Fritz Pfeffer, making it a total of eight people in hiding for over two years.
+Concerned about the gradual arrest of friends and their deportation, Otto Frank decided to hide with his family in a concealed house behind his office.
+In July 1942, Anne, her sister Margot, her mother Edith and her father moved into what Anne called the “Secret Annex” — a total of eight people in hiding for over two years.

 Statue of Anne Frank in Amsterdam

-Anne received the diary that would become famous on her 13th birthday, just a month before going into hiding.
-Her entries detail the harsh daily life in the annex: arguments over scarce food, cramped quarters, and rising tensions over the constant fear of being discovered.
+Anne received her famous diary on her 13th birthday, a month before going into hiding.
+Her entries detail the harsh daily life in the annex: arguments over scarce food, cramped quarters and rising tensions over the fear of being discovered.
+Anne revised and edited her diary, intending to publish it as a novel titled “The Secret Annex.”

 The last entry was on August 1, 1944.
-Three days later, the Gestapo discovered their hiding place, and everyone was arrested.
-Anne, her mother, and her sister perished in concentration camps.
+Three days later, the Gestapo discovered their hiding place.
+Anne, her mother and her sister perished in concentration camps.
+Only Otto Frank survived the war and decided to publish his daughter’s diary.
+The Diary of Anne Frank was first published in 1947.

 The Anne Frank House, located by the Prinsengracht canal

-The Frank family’s hiding place is located along Amsterdam’s canal belt.
-Today, it’s open to the public and is one of the most popular museums in the Dutch capital.
-Located in the Jordaan district, it was preserved thanks to public protests advocating for its conservation and restoration.
-The museum opened its doors in 1960 and now welcomes nearly one million visitors each year.
+The Frank family’s hiding place is located along Amsterdam’s canal belt and is one of the most popular museums in the Dutch capital, welcoming nearly one million visitors each year.
+Inside, you’ll see the 45-square-metre attic and the original diary on display behind glass.

 Open daily from 9:00 AM to 10:00 PM